rigelblu/lumiere/languages/functions.md

 metadata { "language": "mojo", "language_version":">=0.6.x", "code_role": "anchor", "code_author": "human" }
 ```

+**How to use:**
+- TODO:

-- **Constraints**:
+**Constraints**:
 - Always implicitly treated as if they were declared with the owned argument convention, and can't be declared otherwise
 - Must have the same type, and this determines the type of the argument dictionary
 - Argument type must conform to the CollectionElement trait.
 That is, the type must be both Movable and Copyable
 - Dictionary unpacking is not supported yet
 - Variadic keyword parameters are not supported yet

 **Examples:**
 ```mojo